Tronolane Anesthetic for Hemorrhoids

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-How should I use Tronolane Anesthetic for Hemorrhoids (pramoxine and zinc oxide topical)?
+How should I use Tronolane Anesthetic for Hemorrhoids?

-Stop using this medicine and call your doctor if your symptoms do not improve after 7 day of treatment, or if your condition clears up and then comes back.
+Stop using this medicine and call your doctor if your symptoms do not improve within 7 days, or if they get worse.

 Store at room temperature away from moisture and heat.
 Keep the cap tightly closed when not in use.